-TEMPORARY EMERGENCY HOUSING VOUCHERS (TEHV): Fund will be used to support temporary hotel vouchers for HOPWA eligible households.
+TEMPORARY EMERGENCY HOUSING VOUCHERS (TEHV):

 NON-HOUSING SUPPORTS: HOUSING CASE MANAGEMENT: Funds will be used to provide no direct financial assistance (i.e., no housing subsidy) to eligible participants.
-HOPWA activity includes 1) developing housing service plans that establishes or better maintains a stable living environment, 2) providing linkages to reduce the risk of homelessness, and 3) improving access to healthcare for participants who are not receiving facility-based housing, project based rental assistance or tenant based rental assistance services.
+HOPWA activity includes 1) developinghousing service plans that establishes or better maintains a stable living environment, 2) providing linkages to reduce the risk of homelessness, and 3) improving access to healthcare for participants who are not receiving facility-based housing, project based rental assistance or tenant based rental assistance services.
 Provider shall 1) assists participants in applying for short term rent, mortgage and utility or permanent housing placement assistance, 2) assist participants who are transitioning from facility-based housing, project based rental assistance or tenant based rental assistance programs to self-sufficiency, and 3) collaborate withthe legal services Provider.

-NON-HOUSING SUPPORTS: LEGAL SERVICES: Funds will be used to provide no direct financial assistance (i.e., no housing eligible participants.
-HOPWA activity includes advocating on participants' behalf.
+NON-HOUSING SUPPORTS: LEGAL SERVICES: Funds will used to provide no direct financial assistance (i.e., no housing eligible participants.
+HOPWA activity includes advocating on participants behalf.
 This program type is responsible for providing legal advice and/or direct legal representation to participants who were referred by non-housing subsidy case management program for the following issues a) eviction/foreclosures, b) three-day notice, c) landlord tenant issues on executed (signed) leases and d) unit habitability.
-The provider may not represent participants who are challenging HOPWA termination for programviolations.
+Provider may not represent participants who are challenging HOPWA termination for programviolations.

-HOMELESS MANAGEMENT INFORMATION SYSTEM (HMIS): Funds will be used to provide an automated service delivery system connecting HOPWA resources with the lead Continuum of Care Agency that manages health care services and support under the Ryan White Care Act.
+HOMELESS MANAGEMENT INFORMATION SYSTEM (HMIS): Funds will be used to provide an automatedservice delivery system connecting HOPWA resources with the lead Continuum of Care Agency that manages health care services and support under the Ryan White Care Act.

 ADMINISTRATION: HOPWA provides 3% of the total grant for administrative costs.
-These funds will be used to pay for staff, sub-recipient monitoring firms, and office space to operate the HOPWA program.
+These funds will be used to pay for staff, a sub-recipient monitoring firms, and office space to operate the HOPWA program.

-Housing Quality Standards Inspector: Funds will be used to annually inspect approximately 800 units for compliance with HUDs' Housing Quality Standards (HQS) prior to approval of any new rental lease, move in assistance, homeless prevention assistance and/or new housing assistance payment (HAP) contract, as well as during the annual recertification process.
+Housing Quality Standards Inspector: Funds will be used to annually inspect approximately 800 units for compliance with HUDs' Housing Quality Standards (HQS) prior to approval of any new rental lease, move inassistance, homeless prevention assistance and/or new housing assistance payment (HAP) contract, as well as during the annual recertification process.
 Complete the HUD-52580 report form for all initial, annual, failed, and special inspections.
-Completed reports are made a part of participant's (tenant's) file.
+Complete reports are made a part of participant's (tenant's) file.